 By contrast, Cameron’s V Corps (91st,37th and 79th) making the main central advance, found the going tough.
 Dominating the landscape in front of his men, and a focus of American attention, stood Montfaucon, the Mount of the Falcon.
 The capture of this hill was set by Pershing as a day one objective.
 Despite more sober assessments and predictions from his French Allies, Pershing hoped not only to have secured Montfaucon but seen his forces well beyond it, attacking the more heavily defended German positions on the Kriemhilde by the end of day one and before German reinforcements could be brought in.
 Yet the very ground to be covered in getting there would itself prove a problem: the soil underfoot was spongy, strewn with lines of barbed wire.
 Only four badly damaged roads crossed the zone.
 It would be a challenge for the engineers in the days ahead, but for now V Corps found itself pinned down on the slopes approaching the mount.

 It would take until midday the following day before Montfaucon was captured and, although only a day behind schedule, the overall thrust of the offensive had lost some momentum.
 Casualties began to mount and counter attacks gather pace.
 By 28 September little headway was being made.

 A temporary halt to the attack was ordered by Pershing at nightfall on 29 September, in an attempt to regroup and augment his forces.
 More experienced AEF divisions, veterans of recent months’ fighting, would be drafted in.
-They would come again.
+They would go again.